Increased competencies for nutrition in Zanzibari health care

 - First, novel educational strategies in medical education will be established.
 This is essential to develop the competence of current and future health professionals (practicing physicians, medical school students, medical officers, etc.) to proactively advise and teach patients’ enhanced self-care skills.

-- Second, experts and consultants with sound medical training including nutritional knowledge will enhance the government’s ability to counteract and avoid the rising prevalence of nutrition related NCDs.
+- Second, experts and consultants with sound medical training including nutritional knowledge will enhance the government’s ability to counteract and avoid rising a prevalence of nutrition related NCDs.

 - Third, the implementation of nutrition training in research will provide reliable and regular data on NCDs and their determinants through the health system.